expo/expo/docs/pages/versions/unversioned/guides/setup-native-firebase.md

 In the bare workflow, the firebase configuration needs to be added according to the native Firebase SDK installation guides for [iOS](https://firebase.google.com/docs/ios/setup) and [Android](https://firebase.google.com/docs/android/setup).
-Below you will find a tailered instruction for use with react-native and the Expo Bare Workflow.
+Below you will find a tailored instruction for use with react-native and the Expo Bare Workflow.

 You are free to use any native Firebase packages such as [react-native-firebase](https://invertase.io/oss/react-native-firebase/) in the bare workflow.